iatorm/random-data/README.md

-# Random Data
+## Random Data

-Random floating-point data drawn from various distributions.
+Random floating-point data drawn from various distributions, and random graphs generated according to the stochastic block model.